 If your church has ever turned away a stock donation because the paperwork was too complicated — or never even thought to ask for one — Overflow was built to solve that exact problem.
 This giving platform helps churches and nonprofits accept donations of stock, crypto, DAFs (donor-advised funds), and traditional card and ACH payments all in one place, making non-cash generosity as simple as tapping a phone.^1

 Founded in 2019 by Vance Roush — a former Google product manager turned executive pastor at VIVE Church in Silicon Valley — Overflow started when members of his congregation wanted to donate tech stock but the process required physical forms and a fax machine.
-After building a solution that unlocked $1.1 million in stock gifts in just three days for his own church, Roush turned it into a platform now used by hundreds of churches and organizations, including Church of the Highlands, ZOE Church, Celebration Church, Change Church, Community Christian Church, and the Golden State Warriors Community Foundation.^2
+After building a solution that unlocked $1.1 million in stock gifts in just three days for his own church, Roush turned it into a platform now trusted by over 1,000 ministries and organizations, including Church of the Highlands, ZOE Church, Celebration Church, Change Church, Community Christian Church, the Bible Project, and the Golden State Warriors Community Foundation.^2

-Overflow has raised over $30 million in venture funding from investors including Salesforce Ventures, Uncork Capital, Craft Ventures, and the Wesleyan Investment Foundation.^4 Churches see an average 12% increase in giving after migrating, with an average stock donation roughly 100 times the national average cash gift.
-Key features include Overflow Tap (NFC-enabled physical products for contactless giving at services and events — now in Tap 2.0 with durable plates), ExpressGive™ (text-to-give in seconds), Overflow AI (analytics tool built specifically for church finance teams, launched May 2025), RoundUps™ (spare-change giving), and integrations with Planning Center, Rock RMS, Salesforce, and Zapier, plus a dedicated migration team that handles the switch from other platforms.^1 In August 2024, Overflow launched Generosity University, an 8-lesson financial discipleship program designed to cultivate a lifestyle of giving within church communities — now adopted by churches like Compass Christian Church and large multisite congregations nationwide.^6
+Overflow has raised over $30 million in venture funding from investors including Salesforce Ventures, Uncork Capital, Craft Ventures, and the Wesleyan Investment Foundation.^4 Churches see an average 12% increase in giving after migrating.
+Key features include Overflow Tap (NFC-enabled hardware for contactless giving, connection cards, prayer requests, and event sign-ups at services — now with ProPresenter integration), ExpressGive™ (text-to-give in seconds), Overflow AI (analytics tool built specifically for church finance teams, launched May 2025), RoundUps™ (spare-change giving), Gift Entry (offline giving management), On-Demand Giving Statements, and integrations with Planning Center, Rock RMS, Salesforce, and Zapier, plus a dedicated migration team with an integrated dashboard tool that handles the switch from other platforms.^1 In August 2024, Overflow launched Generosity University, an 8-lesson financial discipleship program designed to cultivate a lifestyle of giving within church communities — now adopted by churches like Compass Christian Church and large multisite congregations nationwide.^6 In 2026, industry veteran Jeremy Everett (formerly of Pushpay, where he spent 11 years pioneering mobile giving) joined as VP of Payments to lead payment innovation.^7

 Roush also authored High Growth Fundraising the Silicon Valley Way, an Amazon Best Seller, and the company reserves 10% of its revenue for the Overflow Generosity Fund through the Overflow Foundation.^4